ComputationalBiomechanicsLab/how-to-share-code/README.md

     - At its core, `git` is a command-line application for creating and manipulating repositories.
 Learning to use the `git` command-line directly can be useful, but that takes time.
-Especially when starting out, it's better to use a git client that simplifies the process with a nice UI.
+When starting out, it's better to use a git client that simplifies the process with a nice UI.

     - **List of clients [here](https://git-scm.com/downloads/guis)**.
 Recommendations